 The Society runs four contests, each with a cash prize, to honor the best work presented at that year’s Symposium.
 The prizes are presented during the Friday luncheon at the following year’s Symposium.
 Some of the prizes have been endowed by former members.

 Entry forms are available only in the Symposium program and can be found here.
 Only work presented at the Symposium is eligible to be entered.

 James Seaton Midwestern Heritage Prize for Literary Criticism ($250)

 This prize is presented for the best work of literary criticism submitted to the contest and presented at the annual Symposium and then submitted to the contest.
 From 2006 through 2011, it was named after a longtime member as the Jill Barnum Midwestern Heritage Prize for Literary Criticism.
 Jill Barnum (also known as Jill Gidmark) died in October 2006.
 In 2012, the prize was renamed after SSML founder David D. Anderson, who passed away December 3, 2011.
-With the awarding of the prize in 2019, it will be renamed again in memory of another longtime member, James Seaton, who passed away April 2, 2017.
+With the 2018 prize (to be awarded at the May 2019 Symposium), it will be renamed again in memory of another longtime member, James Seaton, who passed away March 29, 2017.

 Gwendolyn Brooks Poetry Prize ($250)